-Every day I try to be motivated and focused as much as possible, we have to wake up and not be afraid of what is to come, we have to accept that the pain in this process is our ally and above all feel pleasure where others are afraid to risk.
+Every day I try to be motivated and focused as much as possible, we have to wake up and not be afraid of what is to come, we have to accept that pain in this process is our ally and above all feel pleasure where others fear to risk.

-Currently on social networks where I share my day-to-day, I look for a lot of motivation, not only for sharing with other people, where my goal is to show and motivate those who see, but also for receiving messages and positive feedback from my posts, this is a huge help and is always an extra motivation to our day.
+Currently on social media where I share my day-to-day life I get a lot of motivation, not only by sharing with other people, where my goal is to show and motivate those who see it, but also by receiving positive messages and feedback from my posts, This helps enormously and is always an extra motivation to our day.

-Since I love training, it's easy to stay motivated, and on bad days I can always count on the support of my training partners, it's not because I'm not motivated that I'm not going to stop training or miss a meal!
+Since I love training it's easy to stay motivated, and on bad days I can always count on the support of my training partners, just because I'm not motivated doesn't mean I'm going to stop training or miss a meal!

-Besides that I always try to set goals for my goals and looking for results is what motivates me the most, I do everything not to miss a workout, not to miss a meal, a series and even a repetition.
+Furthermore, I always try to set goals for my goals and looking for results is what motivates me the most, I do everything I can to not miss a workout, not to miss a meal, a series and even a repetition.

-I focus a lot on my goal, sometimes I isolate myself a little so as not to be distracted by something that might influence the results, I am quite ruled on what I eat, what I drink and what I do during the day in order to always enhance the results. my results as an athlete and person, and I always try to make the most of every moment, live one day at a time and feel the pleasure of this lifestyle that makes me feel great and good about myself.
+I focus a lot on my objective, sometimes I isolate myself a little so as not to get distracted by something that could influence the results, I am very regimented in what I eat, what I drink and what I do during the day in order to always enhance my goals. my results as an athlete and person, and I always try to make the most of every moment, live one day at a time and feel the pleasure of this lifestyle that makes me feel great and good about myself.

-Above all, keep in mind that without effort and dedication, things don't happen!
+Above all, keep in mind that things don’t happen without effort and dedication!

 What supplements do you use?

-I'm very basic about supplements, I like to have a good whey to have as an alternative to some meals or sometimes I like to include it in my diet.
+I'm very basic when it comes to supplements, I like to have a good whey to have as an alternative to some meals or sometimes I like to include it in the diet.

-It is a practical source of protein, complete and where we can get a sweeter taste.
+It is a practical, complete source of protein and where we can get a sweeter flavor.

 Any tips in particular for those just starting out?

-Don't give up on the first hurdle that comes your way, don't believe everything you read and tell you and don't expect overnight results.
+Don't give up at the first obstacle that appears, don't believe everything you read and tell you and don't expect results overnight.

-Work for results, failing is part of the process, look for the best people to guide you and always look for the most worthy information, always fight to the end and never give up on your dream, if you want to give up, give up on being weak!
+Work for results, failing is part of the process, look for the best people to guide you and always look for the most worthy information, always fight until the end and never give up on your dream, if you have to give up, give up being weak!

-In fact, better than reaching the goal is to enjoy all the work until then, so be patient and persistent that the results appear.
+In fact, better than reaching the goal is enjoying all the work until then, so be patient and persistent and the results will appear.

 Goals for the future, what are they?

-As for future goals, I'm still deciding what will be best for me, in order to be able to reconcile my whole life to face new challenges.
+As for future goals, I'm still deciding what will be best for me, so that I can balance my entire life to face new challenges.

-The last titles won give me access to be able to compete abroad, something I really aspire to like any athlete, now it's up to me to make the choices I think are the right ones to be able to move forward confidently and securely.
+The latest titles won give me access to being able to compete outside the country, something that I really aspire to like any athlete, now it's up to me to make the choices that I think are the right ones to be able to move forward with confidence and security.

 Follow this athlete on social media.